tyoeer/Chaoshead/docs/selectionContents.md

 # SelectionContents

 Represents the objects and path nodes inside a selection.
-See the scripting documentation (in the README) for how to access the existing __SelectionMask__ when in a script (TL;DR use the `selection.contents` global).
+See the scripting documentation (in the README) for how to access the existing [SelectionContents](selectionContents.md) when in a script
+(TL;DR use the `selection.contents` global).

 ## Creation